rbrtsmith/rbrtsmith.github.io/_posts/2015-02-06-javascript-patterns-the-iife.md

 ---
 title: "JavaScript patterns The IIFE"
-meta: "Create a new scrope context with the IIFE (Immediately Invoked Functiom Expression)"
+meta: "Create a new scope context with the IIFE (Immediately Invoked Functiom Expression)"
 layout: posts
 pageClass: posts
 category: JavaScript
 ---

-The **Immediately Invoked Functiom Expression** or shorter **IIFE** is one of the most widely used JavaScript patterns.
+The **Immediately Invoked Function Expression** or shorter **IIFE** is one of the most widely used JavaScript patterns.
 Here I'll explain why it is useful and how you can use it in your projects.
 The IIFE is an important construct for modularising and organising your code into something that's far more robust.